-Childhood ended early for children in the Middle Ages.
+Childhood ended early for Medieval children.
 In upper class families girls married as young as 12 and boys as young as 14.
 They did not normally choose their own marriage partners.
 Their parents arranged their marriages for them.
 Children from poor families might have more choice about who they married but by the time they were about 7 or 8 they had to start helping their parents by doing simple jobs such as chasing away birds when crops had been sown or helping to weave wool.

-Saxon women wore a long linen garment with a long tunic over it.
+Saxon women (before the Norman Conquest of 1066) wore a long linen garment with a long tunic over it.
 They also wore mantles.
 Both men and women used combs made of bone or antler.

 In the 12th and 13th centuries clothes were still quite basic.
 Women wore a nightie-like linen garment.
 However they did not wear knickers.
 They wore a long tunic (to their ankles) and over it another garment, a gown.
 Women held their dresses with a belt tied around their waists.

 In the Middle Ages both sexes wore clothes made of wool but it varied in quality.
 Wool could be fine and expensive or coarse and cheap.
 In the late 14th and 15th centuries clothes became much more elaborate.
 Fashion in the modern sense began.
 For the wealthy styles changed rapidly.
 Women wore elaborate hats.
 From the mid-14th century laws lay down which materials the different classes could wear, to stop the middle classes dressing 'above themselves'.
 (Poor people could not afford to wear expensive cloth anyway!).
 However most people ignored the law and wore what they wished.